orvi-tmp/learning-c-with-pebble/chapter01.md

 ### The Phone App ###

-Pebble watches are made to work with mobile phones.
+Pebble smartwatches are made to work with mobile phones.
 When a watch is turned on for the first time, it looks for a phone to help download operating system firmware.
 The Pebble phone app is key to the operation of watches.

 The phone app works on iOS or Android devices.
 It delivers messages and notifications to the watch.
 It acts as a transfer agent between network services and the watch.
 Since the release of Pebble Time models, the app has had a locker that holds watch faces and watch apps.
 The app represents a storage extension for the watch; when watch faces or watch apps are needed but not present on the watch, they are retrieved from the phone app.

-Pebble watches access local and network resources through the phone app.
+Pebble smartwatches access local and network resources through the phone app.
 Software written for each watch model can access network resources, but only through the watch app.
 Any access to URLs or network based functionality must go through the phone app.

 So it is safe to say that the Pebble platform depends on the phone app for functionality.
-This is mostly an advantage for Pebble watches, because it allows the watch to be thinner (hardware like WiFi chips can be left off) and it allows the phone to share processing with the watch.
+This is mostly an advantage for Pebble smartwatches, because it allows the watch to be thinner (hardware like WiFi chips can be left off) and it allows the phone to share processing with the watch.

 ### How to Use This Book ###